Each of our locations is 100% dedicated to either Nursing or Allied Health education.

 When you become a medical assistant, you are a valuable asset and entering an in-demand position in the medical field.
 According to the Bureau of Labor Statistics (BLS), an independent agency charged with compiling economic data, the job outlook for medical assistants in the United States is projected to grow by 23% (much faster than average) from 2018 to 2028.

-Whether you have recently earned your high school diploma or are looking to change careers, submit a request information form to find out more about what Arizona College offers in our Medical Assistant with Phlebotomy program.
+Whether you have recently earned your high school diploma or are looking to change careers, submit a request information form to find out more about what Arizona College of Allied Health offers in our Medical Assistant with Phlebotomy program.
 Our school’s admissions team will happily assist you along the way.
 Contact us today to get started on your path to becoming a medical assistant!